2017 Community Read

 Deadline: March 13, 2017

 What does it mean to be “wanted”?
 The word may have either positive or negative connotations: to be wanted is to belong, but the word may also signify pursuit, escape, and a sense of danger.
-This year’s writing contest asks you to submit your best writing—7,500 words or less—on what you think it means to be “wanted,” in one of the following categories:
+This year’s writing contest asked writers to submit their best writing—7,500 words or less—on what they think it means to be “wanted,” in one of the following categories:

 - Best Short Fiction